qutip/qutip-tutorials/tutorials-v5/brmesolve_time_dependence.md

 ### Introduction
 This notebook introduces the usage of time-dependent operators in the Bloch-Redfield solver, which is also described in the [corresponding documentation](https://qutip.org/docs/latest/guide/dynamics/dynamics-bloch-redfield.html?#time-dependent-bloch-redfield-dynamics).

 We will discuss time-dependent Hamiltonians and time-dependent dissipations.
-The Bloch-Redfield solver is especially efficient since it uses Cython internally.
-For correct functioning we have to pass the time dependence in a string-based format.

 ### Imports